How long have you been doing agility?

 My favourite thing about the agility community is that it feels like one big family.

-I love the comradery, the friendship, the support that everyone gives to each other.
+I love the comradery, the friendship, and the support that everyone gives to each other.

-People from all walks of life, from different ends of the country, different ages coming together for a sport we love - and most of all, having fun with their dogs!
+It attracts people from all walks of life, from different ends of the country, of different ages to come together for a sport we love - and most of all, it's great to watch everyone having fun with their dogs!